WebAssembly/binaryen/ts/README.md

 ```
 Don’t put anything important in `../docs/`.

-TODO: Docs will be hosted publicly online somewhere soon.
+Docs are hosted online at <https://chharvey.github.io/binaryen/binaryen.ts/>,
+and will be moved to <https://webassembly.github.io/binaryen/binaryen.ts/> once this fork is merged in.

 #### Run Tests
-The test suite is empty for now, but you can still run it.
+The test suite is still in progress, migrating from `../test/binaryen.js/`.
-Node v24+ required.
+The new test suite uses the Node v26+ test runner.
 ```zsh
 $ npm run test
 ```